More and more males are beginning to be aware of andropause.

 Chua, 46 years old

-Chua has experienced a downward spiral for his sex drive and also experienced issues getting and sustaining an erection for the past few months.
+Chua has experienced a downward spiral in his sex drive and also experienced issues getting and sustaining an erection for the past few months.
 He is obese, hypertensive, and perhaps too busy at work.

 Because of his decline in sex drive, his wife suspected he was having an affair.
 So he sought medical help.